-The quake had been preceded by decades of smaller earthquakes, foreshadowing what was to come.
+The quake had been preceded for decades by smaller earthquakes, foreshadowing what was to come.
 At 5:12 am, the foreshocks began followed by the main quake.
 Shaking lasted a minute at most.

 The tremor could be felt as far away as Nevada, Oregon and Los Angeles.
 The epicenter was in San Francisco Bay with the San Andreas Fault splitting for 290 miles.

-The earthquake broke gas lines and fires erupted throughout the city for a period of days.
-Some fires also were set deliberately by the fire department; an another fire erupted when a woman attempted to cook breakfast on a stove with a broken chimney.
+The earthquake broke gas lines, and fires erupted throughout the city for days.
+An another fire erupted when a woman attempted to cook breakfast on a stove with a broken chimney.
+Some fires also were set deliberately by the fire department.